 Such as Cat-World often have sections where breeders can list their cats for sale and Internet forums for people to list cats who are looking for a home.

 Pet shops often sell both mixed breed and purebred cats (without papers).
 It is not recommended that you purchase a cat from a pet shop.
 Pet shops will have performed the basic requirements for a kitten such as vaccinations and microchipping but it will be up to you to pay for the desexing.
 Once you have paid for the kitten, and then the desexing you will likely be more out of pocket than you would have been by choosing a shelter cat or purchased a kitten from a registered breeder.

-Many breeders desex their kittens before they go to their new home, saving you having to do it.
+Many breeders desex their kittens before they go to their new home, saving you from having to do it.
 As many breeders receive discounts from veterinarians this saving is able to be passed onto you.
 There are often topics posted about the sale of purebred cats on our forums and the difference in price between buying from a pet shop and a registered breeder are astounding.

 Most people conclude that a pet shop will be the cheaper option but this is absolutely incorrect.
 There is also the moral issue of selling pets in shops.
 This allows for impulse buying.
 Pets should be obtained after considerable thought, not in the heat of the moment.